rcl-ssl/docs/subscription/privacy.md

 ## Cookies

 When you visit our various RCL SSL Apps, we use cookies to collect standard internet login information and details about the behavior of visitors to our sites.
+The RCL SSL Apps include the following:

+- RCL SSL Portal

 We do this to find out things such as the number of visitors to the various parts of our site and to provide you with a better experience.